Blazemeter/taurus/docs/ScenarioBuilding.md

   - `headers`
   - `http-code`

-The second one is used to perform validation of JSON response.
+The second assertion type is used to perform validation of JSON response against JSONPath expression.

 ```yaml
 ---